 In the early 1970’s, Eddie purchased more land a mile from his garden centre where containerised trees and shrubs are now grown by a subsidiary company, Garden Centre Plants, to supply Barton Grange and garden centres nationwide.

-In 1986, a propagation unit, the Northern Liner Company, was set up at nearby Pilling, where some three million plants can be growing at any one time.
-1993 saw the purchase of Brookhouse Nursery, which specialises in houseplants and bedding plants, further strengthening the nursery business and taking the total area of nursery production to around 40 acres.
+In 1986, a propagation unit, the Northern Liner Company, was set up at nearby Pilling, where some three million plants can now be growing at any one time.
+Brookhouse Nursery, which specialises in houseplants and bedding plants, was purchased in 1993.
+This further strengthened the nursery business and took the total area of production to around 40 acres.

-Meanwhile, the landscaping business developed into one of the most successful in the North West, winning major awards for garden design, and the Garden Centre business also flourished.
-A second Centre was opened in Bolton in 1990 and a third at Woodford in Cheshire in 1994.
-The Hotel expanded to become a prestigious 51-bedroom Hotel and Conference Centre, with its own gym and leisure complex and the hugely popular Walled Garden Bistro.
+Thanks to the success of the garden centre, the family opened a second centre in Bolton in 1990 and a third at Woodford in Cheshire in 1994.
+The hotel also expanded to become a prestigious 51-bedroom hotel and conference centre, with its own gym and leisure complex and the hugely popular Walled Garden Bistro.

-From a small mansion to a major group of companies with a multi-million pound turnover, Barton Grange has established itself as one of the leading businesses in the North West.
-It remains a family run company, committed to traditional values, with two of Eddie Topping’s sons now in charge – Peter runs the landscaping and nurseries business whilst Guy oversees the Hotel, the Garden Centre and the Marina.
-With plans already in hand to develop further the site at Brock, the future for Barton Grange looks very exciting.
+From a small hotel to a major group of companies with a multi-million pound turnover, Barton Grange has established itself as one of the leading businesses in the North West.
+It remains a family-run company committed to traditional values.
+Two of Eddie Topping’s sons are now in charge – Peter runs the landscaping and nurseries business whilst Guy oversees the garden centre, the marina and The Flower Bowl Entertainment Centre.